Auf Deutsch. (German version of this post.)

 What’s Happening If the Dog Gets the Zoomies?

 So, back to the latest zooming dog video.
 After some consideration, I decided not to link to it here.
 You can easily find several on YouTube that feature what I’m discussing.
+Without exception, they will label the dog as having fun.

 But I put it to you that “stressed-out versus having fun” is not the question we should be asking.